Jakob flicked the lights on as he strode into his apartment. I scooped my purse from the floor and followed a few steps behind him.

 I looked up.
 Jakob had taken Rob’s punch to the left cheek, and even though he’d iced it, it looked more swollen than it had outside and was starting to take on a sickly-looking puce hue.

 “Good,” Daniel said, rising from his throne.
-He drained the rest of his beer in one swig and set it down on the table.
+He drained the rest of his beer and set it down on the table.
 “I’ll leave you two lovebirds alone.”

 He shot me a wink as he left that made me want to puke.